About Betsy Todd, MPH, RN

 Why don’t we do these things anymore?
 I see little indication that the needs of a hearing-impaired patient are a clinical priority.
 The deficit is not noted on the whiteboards that seem to be standard issue in patients’ rooms today.
 As a hospital visitor, I watch with dismay as staff fail to acknowledge acutely obvious hearing impairments.

 A family member has tumor-induced hearing loss in one ear, and I explain on every admission that people need to speak up when addressing him.
-I ask them to make use of […]
+I ask them to make use of his intact […]

 The Risks and Benefits of Transfusion Therapy